mrjmac/liquipedia-api/README.md

 # Liquipedia-Api

-A semi useless API for liquipedia.
+An API for liquipedia.
 Made as an exercise in web scraping.

 Returns the info seen in the following image in a dictionary.